A different approach to food

 What is Plant-Based?

 Plant-based is not necessarily vegan.
 Or vegetarian.
 It can be.
 It can also be paleo or keto.
 It focuses on eating mostly plants.
 A 100% plant-based diet can work for some people, but it requires supplementation, education and dedication!

 You may not know that there are special ways to prepare plant-based foods to increase their nutrient content.
-Modern day vegan/vegetarian diets have forgotten these traditional preparation methods - I'm here to teach you traditional methods so you can adopt the healthiest plant-based diet!
+Modern day vegan/vegetarian diets have forgotten these traditional preparation methods - I'm here to teach you traditional methods so you can adopt the healthiest plant-focused diet!

 Why Table to Crave?